Trump promises oil executives 'total safety' if they invest in Venezuela after Maduro ouster

 Trump added: “Our giant oil companies will be spending at least $100 billion of their money, not the government’s money.
 They don’t need government money.
 But they need government protection."

+Trump played up the potential for major oil companies to strike big, while acknowledging that the oil executives were sharp people who were in the business of taking risk, a quiet nod to the reality that he's asking for big investment in Venezuela at a moment when the country is teetering and economic collapse is not out of the question.

 Trump welcomed the oil executives to the White House after U.S. forces earlier Friday seized their fifth tanker over the past month that has been linked to Venezuelan oil.
-The action reflected the determination of the U.S. to fully control the exporting, refining and production of Venezuelan petroleum, a sign of the Trump administration's plans for ongoing involvement in the sector as it seeks commitments from private companies.
+The action reflected the determination of the U.S. to fully control the exporting, refining and production of Venezuelan petroleum.

 It's all part of a broader push by Trump to keep gasoline prices low.
 At a time when many Americans are concerned about affordability, the incursion in Venezuela melds Trump’s assertive use of presidential powers with an optical spectacle meant to convince Americans that he can bring down energy prices.